PIONEER AFRICAN WOMEN IN LAW

-First Woman Chief Justice
+First woman Chief Justice (Zambia)

 By Janet Ilunga

-On February 26, 2015, Mambilima became the first woman Chief Justice of the Republic of Zambia, having served earlier as the country’s first female Deputy Chief Justice from 2008-2015.
+On February 26, 2015, Justice Irene Mambilima became the first woman Chief Justice of the Republic of Zambia, having served earlier as the country’s first female Deputy Chief Justice from 2008-2015.
 Mambilima was born on March 31, 1952, in Chiwoko village, located in the Eastern province of Zambia, the first of five children.
 Her father, Kezias Chirwa, was a bricklayer and her mother, Nelia Ngulube, was a full-time housewife.
 Mambilima is married to Joseph Mambilima, a retired Major in the Airforce.
 Mambilima is also a mother of five and a proud grandmother of ten.

 Justice Mambilima was raised in Matero, a township in Lusaka, the capital of Zambia.
 Matero is often known as “A City within a City”, comprised of mostly low-income groups.
 Mambilima’s upbringing among the poorest of the country in Matero is what ignited her desire for justice, leading her to a career in the legal profession.
 Mambilima went to Chingwele Primary School in Matero and then from 1967 to 1971 she attended Matero Girls High School for her Secondary School education.
 In 1972, she enrolled for a Bachelor of Laws (LL.B.) degree at the University of Zambia, where she graduated with merit in 1976.
 Thereafter, she obtained a Master of Laws (LL.M.) degree with merit from the School of Oriental and African Studies at the University of London in 1977.